So you’ve been thinking about getting a hair transplant.

 The procedure started bright and early at 7 a.m., so I got in the night before and stayed at a hotel.

 Once there, the doctor comes in, goes over everything with you, and you’re offered a Xanax to keep you calm.
 After the lines are drawn for where he’ll transplant the hair, the fun begins.

-First, one of the nurses numbers the donor area with a local anesthetic.
-If any part of the procedure is painful or uncomfortable, this it.
+First, one of the nurses numbs the donor area with a local anesthetic.
+If any part of the procedure is painful or uncomfortable, this is it.
 I’m not gonna lie: this hurts like hell.
 The nurses told me that they’ve had guys decide they didn’t want to go through it after a few pokes of the needle.

-They have to shoot your scalp multiple times to make sure that your scalp numb enough so that you don’t feel the microsurgical needle removing each hair graft.
-I didn’t think it was that bad, but it’s by no means something you sleep through.
+They have to shoot your scalp multiple times to make sure that your scalp is numb enough so that you don’t feel the microsurgical needle removing each hair graft.
+I didn’t think it was that bad, but it’s by no means something you can sleep through.
 It felt way worse on my first procedure than my second.
 Maybe I was just used to it.

 After your donor site is numb, they begin removing the grafts from the donor site area.
 This portion of the procedure required me to lay face down for about 3 hours.
 I personally couldn’t fall asleep, but I can see how someone easily could at this stage.
 This is a good time to practice some Wim-Hof breathing.